2013 UPDATE – 12 MONTHS OF LIBERATION FOR THOUSANDS OF MALE CALVES

 And this act is immoral.

-This slaughtering, is vast, complex issue all in itself, but deeper than what can be elaborated upon here.
+This slaughtering is a vast, complex issue all in itself, but deeper than what can be elaborated upon here.

 Cows, just like people, only make milk when they are nursing their young, so they must be repeatedly impregnated in order to make the milk people drink.
 Indian cows are often artificially inseminated.
 The calves are taken from their mothers soon after birth, so that the babies won’t drink their mother’s milk, reducing the amount available for humans.
 The mother cow is then injected with the illegal drug Oxytocin to increase her milk output.
 The drug is extremely painful – hence it was made illegal.
 But adding insult to injury, Oxytocin is the chemical naturally made inside all mammal mothers that is responsible for creating the loving attachment bond with her baby-so by pumping extra Oxytocin into her body – she craves her missing calf all the more.